Reading Specialist

 What you will be doing

-• Delivering small-group structured literacy instruction: systematic phonics, decoding, fluency, and foundational writing for all K-2 students, not limited to those identified for intervention
+• Delivering small-group structured literacy instruction: explicit phonics, decoding, fluency, and foundational writing for all K-2 students, not limited to those identified for remediation

-• Creating original lessons grounded in structured literacy methodology, customized to each group's present level and learning velocity
+• Creating original lessons grounded in structured literacy methodology, customized to each group's present skill level and learning velocity

 What you will NOT be doing